oxocode/pc_laptop/README.md

 ## say wha now?

-An automated PC setup for development environment awesomeness:
+An automated PC setup script for PHP software development using git + Vagrant on Windows.

 Who _really_ wants to remember which blogs had the best steps for development setup, or have to remember the dev versions that _actually_ work for each piece of software on Windows?
 That was rhetorical.